geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 Before you begin, you should also have these:

+* basic knowledge of GeoTools, GeoServer, and Accumulo
 * an Accumulo user that has both create-table and write permissions
 * a local copy of the Java Development Kit 1.7.x
 * Apache Maven installed